What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 When considering what to see in Athens in 2 days, some would argue that’s already too much time spent in the Greek capital.
 Little love is expressed for Athens in virtual forums, and it’s easy to understand why once you’ve experienced the pinnacle of travel that is summer in the Cyclades.

-Nevertheless, a flight through ATH warrants a stopover for at least a day, during which it’s feasible to hit all the top sites given how centrally compact the most prominent archaeological sites are.
-Having split this experience into two days, I appreciated having time to sufficiently get settled and accustomed to a different time zone, rather than running around under the blistering Athenian sun with only one day to spare.
+Nevertheless, a flight through ATH warrants a stopover for at least a day, during which it’s feasible to hit all the top landmarks given how centrally compact the most prominent archaeological sites are.
+Having split this experience into two days, I appreciated having time to get sufficiently settled and accustomed to a different time zone, rather than running around under the blistering Athenian sun with only one day to spare.

 TRAVEL TOOLS

-Bite-Sized Athens Recommendations (Benable)
+Bite-Sized Athens Recommendations (Benable List)

 ABOUT ME